dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 #### TL;DR

-If you are not interested how and why and just want to make it work do the following:
+If you are not interested in how and why and just want to make it work do the following:

 add dependencies (here build.gradle)